-This feature is perfect for when you need a map and you know you won’t have any cellular coverage or you don’t want to waste your precious capped data on navigation tasks.
+Google Maps has a wonderful feature built into it that lets you download maps from specific regions for offline use.
+This feature is perfect for when you need a map, and you know you won’t have any cellular coverage or you don’t want to waste your precious capped data on navigation tasks.

 Google notes that you can download up to 120,000 square kilometers of map space at a time and that downloads can sometimes be in excess of 1,725 megabytes.
-The region that you wish to download is adjustable, so of course, you don’t have to download the full 120,000 square kilometers if you don’t wish to.
+The region that you wish to download is adjustable, so of course, you don’t have to download the full 120,000 square kilometers if you don’t want to.

 Also keep in mind that offline maps have expiration dates, so you may have to re-download them if you downloaded offline maps too long ago and try to access them again in the future.

-2) After loading the area, tap on the white banner at the bottom of the Google Maps app to reveal more information about the location.
+2) After loading the area, tap the white banner at the bottom of the Google Maps app to reveal more information about the location.

-3) Tap on the More (three-dot icon) button on the top right and then select Download offline map.
+3) Tap the More (three-dot icon) button on the top right and then select Download offline map.

 5) Your download will begin, and you’ll be returned to the Google Maps interface when the download completes.

-Managing your offline maps in Google Maps
+Update or delete your offline maps in Google Maps

 3) This will open your Offline maps manager.
-Tap on the location that you wish to manage.
+Tap the location that you wish to manage.
 In our case, it’s New York, NY.

+And that’s how you manage your offline maps in Google Maps!
+Easy right?
 Have you ever used the offline maps feature in Google Maps before?
 Share your experience with it below!

 On the same tune: